Designing Software «Prev Next»

 The Goal of Patterns

-" Discovery" includes the activities of a designer to find out how the current system works as a basis for maintenance changes.
+Discovery includes the activities of a designer to find out how the current system works as a basis for maintenance changes.

+2. Development Interval.
+Many software patterns are a form of design-level reuse.
+Patterns can reduce the amount of time required to build solution structures because they allow designers to use design chunks that are larger than functions or objects.
 Patterns also provide road maps to the structure of existing systems, making it easier for the inexpert designer to understand and navigate existing software.
 This can reduce discovery costs.
 Our studies suggest that as much as half of software development effort can be attributed to discovery.

 3. Cost.
 Cost reduction follows in a straightforward way from development interval reduction.